Iagov123/Iagov123/README.md

 Remember to respect eachother and to be happy, godspeed my fellow mateys

 Spread love everywhere you go.
 Let no one ever come to you without leaving happier. -Mother Teresa

+P.S: Im not religious, the bible is just 4 the funni